projectbenyehuda/sara/README.md

 NOTE: `env.*.local` files are added to `.gitignore` and will not be stored in repo, because those files should be different for each developer.

-# Javascript handling

-This project uses [jsbundling-rails](https://github.com/rails/jsbundling-rails) gem with esbuild for managing JS dependencies.
-If you new to this see this [tutorial](https://www.youtube.com/watch?v=qOptalp8zUY)